jeffdapaz/VisualChatGPTStudio/README.md

 This window can also be used to redirect the responses of commands executed in the code editor to it, holding the SHIFT key while executing a command, this way you can avoid editing the code when you don't want to, or when you want to validate the result before inserting it in the project.

+You will also be able to attach images and make requests such as asking for code that implements the same layout as the attached image.

 ## Automatically create comments for your changes 📑

 In this window it will also be possible to create a git push comments based on pending changes by clicking on this button: